THE DOORS' "CARS HISS BY MY WINDOW": A JIM MORRISON'S BLUES

 in the blues genre, specifically the "Chicago blues" style.

-Over the next few months, the band lost interest in
+Over the next few months, however, the band lost interest in

 developing the song further, only returning to it in December 1970 during the

 recording of the album L.A.
-Woman (released shortly after in April 1971).
+Woman (released shortly afterwards in April 1971).

 The composition was finalized in this context, throughout